 In S3 pupils studying Business Management will undertake the majority of their level 4 experiences and outcomes from the Curriculum for Excellence Social Studies section.
 In addition their learning will be enhanced by completing a level 4 outcomes and experiences in Technologies.
-Thereafter pupils will study the subject at the most appropriate level in S4 -
+Thereafter pupils will study the subject at the most appropriate level in S4 - National 4 or 5 Business Management.

-National 3 Business